10 Common Vaccine Myths Busted

 Adult vaccines and childhood vaccines are essential for maintaining health and wellness.
 Both the American Academy of Pediatrics and the Centers for Disease Control and Prevention recommend staying up-to-date on routine vaccinations during the pandemic.

 Delaying vaccination can be harmful to your health and the health of your community.
-In-person care is available at UM Upper Chesapeake Health hospitals and UM Upper Chesapeake Medical Group practices during the pandemic.
+In-person care is available across the state at University of Maryland Medical System hospitals and practices during the pandemic.
 Find out what we’re doing to keep patients safe

 Myth 2: The flu vaccine protects you against COVID-19.